 Somerset’s Living Coast

-Somerset has over 50 miles of varied coastline, 42 of which are designated for their environmental importance.
+Somerset has nearly 50 miles of varied coastline, 42 of which are designated for their environmental importance.
 Habitats include sand dunes, rocky shores, cliffs, salt marsh, tidal estuaries, mud flats and the longest continual stretch of coastal deciduous woodland and the highest sea cliffs in England.
 The Severn Estuary itself is recognised under the Convention on Wetlands of International Importance (Ramsar) and other parts of the coast are designated under both the EU Habitats and Birds directives.
 In addition, there are four Sites of Special Scientific Interest (SSSI); Brean Down, Berrow Dunes, Bridgwater Bay and Blue Anchor to Lilstock, which are renowned for rare plants and insects, overwintering, passage and breeding birds and offer a wealth of unrivalled history, heritage and geology.
 Bridgwater Bay National Nature Reserve (NNR) is an internationally important feeding and roosting site for many waterfowl and wading birds, the coast between Kilve and St Audries Bay is part of the Quantock Hills AONB, and the western part of the coast to the Devon border is part of Exmoor National Park and also designated as a Heritage Coast.